Lexaun-chen/STAT-4830-Group-Project/README.md

 #### src/
 Contains the core implementation files, such as frank_wolfe.py and adam_expedia_completion.py, which define the main classes (Problem_FrankWolfe, etc.) and functions used for training and evaluating the preference prediction model.
 #### notebooks/
-Includes cleaned Jupyter notebooks used for Frank-Wolfe Algorithm and matrix completion.
+Includes cleaned Jupyter notebooks used for Frank-Wolfe Algorithm and Matrix Completion.
 These notebooks import from src/ and provide step-by-step execution of the data preprocessing, model training, and result visualization.
 There is a readme file summarizing the function and work of demos.
 #### tests/
 Includes test files and datasets (e.g., train_28-32_10000.csv, test_28-32_1000.csv) used for evaluating model performance and verifying functionality.
 #### docs/